 “Be aware that many turmeric products are sold as curcumin but simply contain the normal turmeric spice you would cook with, which has less curcumin in it,” explains Terzian.
 “Using turmeric in food is great, but very little of the powdered form is actually curcumin.
 To take advantage of its many health benefits, take 500 to 1000 mg per day of a supplement that contains 95 percent curcumin.
 I also want to note that all supplements are not created equal, so always go for reputable brands.”

 “Curcumin is generally established as a safe supplement to take.
-However, taken in large doses, people have reported diarrhoea,” says Terzian.
+However, taken in large doses, people have reported diarrhea,” says Terzian.
 “It’s also important to note that curcumin can elicit blood thinning effects; basically slowing down blood clotting, which can increase your risk of bleeding or bruising.
 So if you are already taking a blood thinner, make sure you bear that in mind and speak to your health practitioner first.”